 We’re moving into our new home

-Edinburgh Futures Institute students studying on campus will be welcomed into our new space in Autumn 2023.
+Edinburgh Futures Institute students studying on campus were welcomed into our new space from Autumn 2023.
 The iconic space has been designed with student experience at its heart.